covid-19-sds/covid-19-sds.github.io/index.md

 We test the impact of establishing these strategies at different stages of the epidemic curve and for different periods of time.

-## Best strategy for minimizing the impact of COVID-19 epidemic
+## Best strategy for minimizing the impact of the COVID-19 epidemic

 The best strategy based on our study is to appy a social distance of 90% of adoption within the population and school closures.
 We think that is a feasible strategy that can buy time to get ready for more active suppression strategies, such as massive testing, remote symptoms monitoring, isolation of new cases and contact tracing.